thephpleague/omnipay-sagepay/README.md

 * `abort()` - abort an authorization before it is captured
 * `repeatAuthorize()` - new authorization based on past transaction
 * `repeatPurchase()` - new purchase based on past transaction
-* `deleteCard()` - remove a cardReference or token from the accout
+* `deleteCard()` - remove a cardReference or token from the account

 ### Repeat Authorize/Purchase

 An authorization or purchase can be created from a past authorization or purchase.
-You will need the `transactionReference` of the original transation.
+You will need the `transactionReference` of the original transaction.
 The `transactionReference` will be a JSON string containing the four pieces of information the gateway needs to reuse the transaction.